 Recently, one of my students purchased a redeemable tax deed in Texas.
 The property was a residential lot in a well-kept subdivision.
 The purchase price was $42,000, and the property owner did not redeem.

 The student sold the property for $75,000 and did so within nine months of purchasing.
 Nice deal!
-That’s a 70% profit over nine months.
+That’s more than a 40% profit over nine months.

 How does that compare with your current investments?

-On the tax lien investing pros and cons downside, tax lien certificates are not sold in every state, so it’s possible that your state may not sell them.
-However, many auctions are done online these days, which still makes them available to you wherever you may be.
+While tax lien certificates are not sold in every state, many auctions are done online these days, which still makes them available to you wherever you may be.

 Note that tax lien auctions are competitive, and the rates can be bid down.
 However, once you’ve purchased your certificate, the rate is locked in.

 Tax lien certificates are secured by real estate.
-You won’t find a safer investment that pays such outrageously high rates of return, even as much as 36%.
+You won’t find a safer investment that pays such outrageously high rates of return, What is the highest interest rate on tax liens?
+A whopping 36%!

 Tax lien investing is also benevolent.
 You can sleep well at night knowing you’re helping local communities and distressed homeowners.